tokenika/tokenika.github.io/web/web.md

 We are giving away a select number of conference passes to community members that would like to attend September 14th-16th and meet the team.

 <span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@eosio/eos-io-heads-to-shanghai-for-the-3rd-global-blockchain-summit-2017), by @eosio, August 2017</span>

 ---

+# ICO announcements

+#### Cappasity Introduces Global AR/VR Ecosystem through September ICO

+The Cappasity AR Token ICO will begin in September and continue for four weeks.
+Funds raised will be used to create an AR/VR Innovation Fund to reward developers for creating excellent AR/VR applications.
+Participants can contribute using BTC, ETH, BCH, or EOS.
+Tokens will be issued as standard Ethereum tokens (ERC-20) but will be transferred into the EOS blockchain once it is functional.

+<span style="color:silver;">Source: [cryptocoinsnews.com](https://www.cryptocoinsnews.com/cappasity-introduces-global-arvr-ecosystem-september-ico/), August 2017</span>

+---